the French flag book cover

 Part 3: Of Knowledge and Probability

-Curiously, geometry is not for Hume an exact science, owing to the fact that the objects it examines extend into space: Geometry, or the art, by which we fix the proportions of figures; tho' it much excels both in universality and exactness, the loose judgments of the senses and imagination; yet never attains a perfect precision and exactness 1.
+Curiously, geometry is not for Hume an exact science, owing to the fact that the objects it examines extend in space: Geometry, or the art, by which we fix the proportions of figures; tho' it much excels both in universality and exactness, the loose judgments of the senses and imagination; yet never attains a perfect precision and exactness 1.

 He reserves this title for only two sciences: There remain, therefore, algebra and arithmetic as the only sciences, in which we can carry on a chain of reasoning to any degree of intricacy, and yet preserve a perfect exactness and certainty 2.

-One might go so far as to argue that it constitutes the heart of the work, and that it is thanks to it that the work has found its place in the history of philosophy.
+One might go so far as to argue that it constitutes the heart of the work, and that it is thanks to it that the work has secured its place in the history of philosophy.

 - Succession: the cause precedes the effect.

-Now we cannot stop there:
+Yet we cannot stop there:

 An object may be contiguous and prior to another, without being consider'd as its cause.
 There is a NECESSARY CONNEXION to be taken into consideration; and that relation is of much greater importance, than any of the other two above-mention'd 3.